JuliaReach/ReachabilityAnalysis.jl/docs/src/man/basics.md

 which simply stated requires to prove that the flowpipe does not intersect a region of "bad states".
 In this setting, one can often reason about the flowpipe lazily, i.e. without actually computing it in full.

+We consider as a running example in this section the simple harmonic oscillator,

+## Flowpipes

+A flowpipe represents a collection of reach-sets and behaves like their set union.

+## (TO CLEANUP)

+Given a set ``\mathcal{X} \subseteq \mathbb{R}^n``, any subset of ``\mathcal{X}`` is said to be an *underapproximation*.
+Conversely, any set containing ``\mathcal{X}`` is said to be an *overapproximation*.
+In this section we recall the definitions and give some examples of the basic set operations commonly used to construct reachability algorithms.
+Such operations are not only required to propagate reachable sets

+We begin with the notion of Hausdorff distance which, as a way to *measure* (in the informal sense) the distance between sets, constitutes a practical tool to quantify the quality of an approximation.

+## Hybrid systems

 Up to now we have discussed about the continuous case only, but there is a rich literature in hybrid systems reachability; *hybrid* here means those dynamical